majick/entry/README.md

 - `view_paste`, fires when a paste is viewed (`Content` is the paste CustomURL and the session ID of the viewer)
     - A "Views" counter is added to pastes when this event is enabled
 - `comment`, fires when somebody leaves a comment on the paste (`Content` is the paste the comment was left on, followed by the CustomURL of the comment)
+- `report`, fires when a paste is reported (`Content` dependent on the report log type, see below)
+    - `create`, followed by the paste that is being reported and the CustomURL of the report
+    - `archive`, followed by the CustomURL of the report that is being archived
 - `generic`, random events (most likely never used)

 An example that doesn't clear logs on restart and has all events enabled looks like this: